imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 Like for the [spot feature analyzers](How_to_write_your_own_spot_feature_analyzer_algorithm_for_TrackMate "wikilink"), a TrackMate view is separated in two parts, that each extends a different interface:

-  - The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java' label='TrackMateModelView' %}, that is the actual view of the model.
+  - The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/TrackMateModelView.java ' label='TrackMateModelView ' %}, that is the actual view of the model.
 All the hard work is done here.
-  - The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/visualization/ViewFactory.java' label='ViewFactory' %} that is a factory in charge of instantiating the view and of the integration in TrackMate.
-This interface extends the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %} interface, so we expect to find there some of the methods we discussed earlier, and the [SciJava](SciJava "wikilink") annotation.
+  - The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/visualization/ViewFactory.java ' label='ViewFactory ' %} that is a factory in charge of instantiating the view and of the integration in TrackMate.
+This interface extends the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/TrackMateModule.java ' label='TrackMateModule ' %} interface, so we expect to find there some of the methods we discussed earlier, and the [SciJava](SciJava "wikilink") annotation.

 In this tutorial, we will build something simple.
 We will limit ourselves to develop a view that simple messages the user every time something happens in TrackMate.
 For instance, when the spots are detected, how many there are; if he selects spots and edges, how many of them; etc. And we will just reuse the Fiji log window for this, which will save us from the full development of a graphical view of the model.